About

 Approach

-I ground myself in empathy, acceptance, and whole-hearted listening, and I practice from a compassionate and strengths-based approach.
+I ground myself in empathy, acceptance, and whole-hearted listening.
 I view experiences through a trauma-informed and anti-oppression lens that aims to be mindful of the historical, cultural, and social factors that influence health and well-being.
 I use a developmental framework to normalize and problem-solve parenting and relational challenges.
 I hold that everyone is doing the best they can and that there is power in being curious towards those parts of us that sometimes get in the way.
+Together, we'll create a path towards recovery and sustainability.

 Graduate training and work experience

-I have been a practicing clinician for over a decade.
+I have Master’s degrees in Social Work and Public Health and I have been a practicing clinician for over a decade.
 During graduate school, I worked with children and teens in school-based and medical settings.
-My post-master's clinical training was at a child and adolescent outpatient mental health clinic, followed by time at a youth residential treatment program.
+My post-master’s clinical training was at a child and adolescent outpatient mental health clinic, followed by time at a youth residential treatment program.
 I then spent 5 years working at an integrated primary care clinic supporting adults and children with chronic and complex medical and behavioral health concerns.
 At that clinic, I provided intensive mental health treatment and care coordination to patients, supported members of the treatment team, led the trauma-informed care initiative, and facilitated the overall behavioral health integration efforts.

 Credentials and Training